 Tip when using nonstick: Never heat an empty pan on a burner, use it in a hot oven, and stick to medium or low heat on the stovetop.

-For a nonstick, choose ceramic if you’re worried about known chemicals in the nonstick coatings.
-Ceramic nonstick coating is considered more environmentally friendly and based on current understanding, free from worrisome chemicals, compared to Teflon.
+If you’re concerned about worrisome chemicals in the nonstick coatings, choose ceramic nonstick cookware.
+The coating is considered more environmentally friendly and is free of worrying chemicals, based on current understanding.

 Cooking with stainless steel compared to nonstick